Leukemia Treatment Options

 Some people with leukemia receive drugs called biological therapy or immunotherapy.
 Biological therapy for leukemia is a treatment that improves the body’s natural defenses against the disease.

 One type of biological therapy is a substance called a monoclonal antibody, which is given by IV infusion.
 This substance binds to the leukemia cells, killing them or helping the immune system destroy them.

-For some people with chronic myeloid leukemia, biological therapy is a drug called interferon, which is injected under the skin or into a muscle.
+For some people with chronic myeloid leukemia (CML), biological therapy is a drug called interferon, which is injected under the skin or into a muscle.
 It can slow the growth of leukemia cells.

 Depending on your particular situation, you may have your treatment in a clinic, at the doctor’s office, or in the hospital.
 Your oncologist may also administer other drugs at the same time to prevent side effects.

 At Rocky Mountain Cancer Centers, advancing cancer care through research and innovation is part of our commitment to our patients.
-As part of the national US Oncology network, we are able to provide access to the latest therapies available through clinical trials.
+We participate in clinical trials through Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research and one of the world’s leading oncology research organizations conducting community-based clinical trials.

+Clinical trials bring the latest and most advanced treatment options to patients before they're available to all patients and could be a good option if your oncologist feels you qualify.
 If taking part in a clinical trial is something that interests you, talk with your specialist to see if you fit the criteria.
-Search clinical trials for leukemia.